 I’m happy to say that it has – so far.
 But before you leap ahead and look at the total return chart (which is often a misleading aspect of performance) I want to quickly explain the goals of this portfolio:

 - High Yield – The portfolio should always have a higher yield than the FTSE All-Share.
-The Investment Management Association (IMA) defines the Equity Income category as requiring a historic yield at least 110% of the All-Share’s, so I’ll go with that definition too.
+The Investment Management Association (IMA) defines the Equity Income category as requiring a historic yield of at least 110% of the All-Share, so I’ll go with that definition too.

-- High Growth – I expect the portfolio’s total return to be around 3% a year higher than the FTSE All-Share’s when measured over periods of 5 year or more.
-The 3% a year figure is based on my expectation of getting 1% additional returns from buying high yield shares, 1% from buying growing companies and 1% from buying low and selling high.
+- High Growth – I expect the portfolio’s total return to be around 3% a year higher than the FTSE All-Share’s when measured over periods of 5 years or more.
+The 3% a year figure is based on my expectation of getting 1% additional returns from buying high-yield shares, 1% from buying growing companies and 1% from buying low and selling high.

-- Low Maintenance – The portfolio should only take a day or two each month to manage, i.e. between 8 and 16 hours depending on events (and assuming you have access to a stock screen which can do most of the leg-work for you).
+- Low Maintenance – The portfolio should only take a day or two each month to manage, i.e. between 8 and 16 hours depending on events (and assuming you have access to a stock screen that can do most of the legwork for you).

 High total returns and on-target outperformance

 So let’s get right down to it and have a look at the total returns to date:

 The model portfolio is currently valued at £71,560 compared to £65,879 for its benchmark (a FTSE All-Share tracking investment trust), £60,165 for the “average” investor and £55,066 for the “bad” investor.